davydovanton/davydovanton.github.io/_posts/2016-09-20-adding-domain-for-your-github-project.md

 ---

 I have a problem.
-Each time I want add domain to my custom github project I forgot what I should do exactly.
+Each time I want add domain to my custom github project I forget what I should do exactly.
 That's why I want to post this SO answer in my blog.
 I hope it would helpful not only for me.

 To Setup a custom domain for your `gh-pages` project repo that handles